FeatureBaseDB/www/content/blog/tanimoto-and-chemical-similarity-with-pilosa.md

 ### Conclusion

-Even though we improved performance significantly, adding every new algorithm one-by-one into Pilosa’s core isn’t a sustainable.
-As we also want to extend Pilosa’s support of other algorithms, we have implemented a plugin system (will be released soon!), allowing for easy and custom development of algorithms that run on Pilosa hosts, thereby cutting the network round trip.
-As moving Tanimoto to plugin doesn’t change the speed of the similarity calculation that we tested above, there will be significant room for many other plugin developments without any affect on performance.
+Even though we improved performance significantly, adding every new algorithm one-by-one into Pilosa’s core isn’t sustainable.
+Because we want to extend Pilosa’s support of other algorithms, we have implemented a plugin system (which will be released soon!).
+This will allow for easy and custom development of algorithms that run on Pilosa hosts, thereby cutting the network round trip.
+Moving Tanimoto to plugin doesn’t change the speed of the similarity calculation that we tested above, and there will be significant room for many other plugin developments without any effect on performance.